-Today (April 22) is Earth Day.
+April 22 is Earth Day.
 Earth Day was created in 1970 in an order to demonstrate support for environmental protection.
-You can easily find events to join in most communities.This year, our apartment set up a potting station, and Benjamin was so excited!
+You can easily find events to join in most communities.
+Last year our apartment set up a potting station, and Benjamin was so excited!
 I love Earth Day because it’s a great reminder to be more thoughtful year around.
-We are huge nature lovers in our home, and it’s a really big part of our homeschool philosophy and curriculum as well.
-Here are some easy ways to make every day earth day with kids.
+We are huge nature lovers in our home, and it has been a really big part of our homeschool philosophy and curriculum, in the past, as well.
+Here are some easy ways to make every day Earth Day with kids.

 This post contains affiliate links.
-I make a small commission when you shop through them.

 And speaking of bees, you can get a wooden insect house for your backyard.
 These are great for housing all sorts of insects.

-- Change up your mode of transportation.
 If you live close enough to your child’s school, consider walking or riding bikes to and from.
 Even doing this once a week will help you save money and help the environment.

-- Recycle.
-Donate.
-Repurpose.
 This can be a lot of fun with kids.
 Be creative.
 Establish good habits.